Disease Guide ·Osteosarcoma (Bone Cancer) ·2026

 The Limping History Trap

-If your dog had any lameness or leg issues documented in vet records before enrollment, insurers may try to link osteosarcoma to a pre-existing orthopedic condition.
-Even an old limp from a different cause can complicate your claim.
-Insure large-breed dogs early before any joint or leg issues appear.
+Prior lameness or leg issues in vet records may let insurers link osteosarcoma to a pre-existing orthopedic condition.
+Even old limps complicate claims.
+Enroll large-breed dogs early, before joint or leg issues appear.

 Red flag · Deductible